pcb2gcode/pcb2gcode/README.md

     sudo apt-get install pcb2gcode

 Unfortunately, these packages are seriously outdated.
 If you want to download the latest development version, go to "Installation from GIT".
-I'm currently looking for a Debian/Ubuntu package maintainer: if you're interested [write me an email](mailto:nicola@corna.info).

 #### Windows
 Windows prebuilt binaries (with all the required DLLs) are available in the [release](https://github.com/pcb2gcode/pcb2gcode/releases) page.